Click here to download our printable quick guide to New York PIP recovery (Current as of January 17, 2023).

 Although no case law has definitively addressed this point, see Insurance Department, Opinions of General Counsel, Opinion Number 03-08-04 stating that a truck which lacked OBEL coverage was still subject to a loss-transfer claim for $75,000 (i.e. PIP + OBEL).
 See further Matter of Allstate Ins.
 Co. v.
 Travelers Cos., Inc., 159 A.D.3d 982 (2nd Dept. 2018) upholding an arbitration award of $75,000, which technically doesn't mean the arbitrator's decision was "right," just that the decision was not arbitrary, and Allstate Ins.
 Co. v.
 New York, 72 Misc.
 3d 402 (Sup.
 Ct.
 Albany Cty.
 2021), where both parties agreed that OBEL can be recovered in loss-transfer.
 However, compare Town of Huntington v.
 Allstate Ins.
 Co., 2020 NY Slip Op 34504(U) (Sup.
 Ct.
 Erie Ct.
 2019) Affirmed 193 A.D.3d 1371 (4th Dept. 2021) and Matter of Tech.
 Ins.
 Co. v.
 Allstate Ins.
 Co., 2019 NY Slip Op 31720(U) (Sup.
 Ct.
 N.Y.
 Cty.
 2019), both upholding arbitrators' rulings that a worker's compensation carrier paying compensation in lieu of PIP could only recover $50,000 via loss-transfer arbitration even though their injured employee had OBEL coverage.
 Again, an arbitrator's ruling being upheld by a court doesn't mean that the arbitrator's decision was "right," and the court in Town of Huntington v.
 Allstate Ins.
 Co. seemed to hint that it disagreed with the arbitrator's ruling (we disagree as well).

-This means that an out-of-state vehicle that qualifies as covered person will not be subject to recovery of PIP (except as provided in Section 5105(a), discussed below) and will not be subject to recovery of non-economic loss (i.e. pain and suffering) absent serious injury.
+recovery of PIP (except as provided in Section 5105(a), discussed below) and will not be subject to recovery of non-economic loss (i.e. pain and suffering) absent serious injury.

-Note that although the federal government is generally not subject to PIP recovery, and because Federal vehicles are not required to afford PIP benefits to pedestrians they strike (or anyone else for that matter), Cooper allows a pedestrian struck by an at-fault federal vehicle to sue the United States for basic economic loss (i.e. the losses that would be covered under PIP in almost any other accident in New York).
+Note that although the federal government is generally not subject to PIP recovery, and because Federal vehicles are not required to afford PIP benefits to pedestrians they strike (or anyone else for that matter), Cooper allows a pedestrian struck by an at-fault federal vehicle to sue the United States for basic

 For more information on how out-of-state vehicles can qualify as "covered person"s, please see the definition of "covered person".